MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-german.md

 _Not our style_: :::no-loc text="Firstline Worker":::

 This is a rough rule: [Trademarked names](https://www.microsoft.com/legal/intellectualproperty/trademarks/en-us.aspx) and the name "Microsoft Corporation" often remain in English, unless an approved German name for the trademark is available.
 Application, product, and sometimes even feature names may be trademarked and therefore often remain in English.
-Check the [Microsoft Language Portal](https://www.microsoft.com/language) or contact the moderator if there is any doubt.

 Example: